pi4-uiuc/2017-bootcamp/content/syllabus.md

 All lectures will be from 12:00 to 1:00 unless otherwise noted.

-* Friday, May 26: "TBD" Aaron Saxton, PhD.
+* Tuesday, May 30: "TBD" Aaron Saxton, PhD.
 Senior Data Scientist, Agrible Inc.
-* Wednesday May 31: "Data in Nuclear Engineering"
+* Wednesday May 31: "Data in Nuclear Engineering" Katy Huff, PhD, Department of Nuclear, Plasma, and Radiological Engineering, UIUC
-Katy Huff, PhD.
-Assitant Professor in the Department of Nuclear, Plasma, and Radiological Engineering, UIUC
+* Friday, June 2: "TBD" Rob Kooper, Senior Research Programmer, National Center for Supercomputing Applications

 ## Course Schedule